lrgc01/puppet-nova_compute/README.md

-### Very basic Puppet module to install nova-compute for Ubuntu 16.04
+### Very basic Puppet module to install nova-compute on Ubuntu 16.04

 (And only Nova Compute!)